 Few figures are as ever-present in American architecture as Frank Lloyd Wright, a visionary whose work continues to serve as an inspiration, the bedrock upon which much of modernist architecture is built.
 From revolutionary Prairie-style dwellings to singular organic designs and accessible Usonian models, Wright’s work rethought architectural tenets—and made Wright a celebrity in his lifetime.—Curbed

 One of the things that impressed me the most was his vision of creating buildings that were a part of nature; organic architecture.
-Often his designs were low to the ground (giving the appearance of emerging from the landscape), single story dwellings that were a complement to the surrounding landscape.
+Often his designs were low to the ground (giving the appearance of emerging from the landscape), single-story dwellings that were a complement to the surrounding landscape.
 They were often built with natural materials such as unadorned wood and stone.
-Back in the early 20th century this was pretty ground breaking to want to be so ‘in-tune’ with the environment around you.
+Back in the early 20th century, this was pretty groundbreaking to want to be so ‘in-tune’ with the environment around you.

 Frank Lloyd Wright the Man

 However, as interested as I was in him the architect, I honestly became pretty fascinated in him as ‘the man’.
-Like many of the famous artists that are revered today, he had a big ego, and lived a pretty unusual, complicated, and dramatic life.
+Like many of the famous artists that are revered today, he had a big ego and lived a pretty unusual, complicated, and dramatic life.

 It was wrought with love affairs, mass murder, and the need to be in the spotlight.
-And like most artists, he had champagne taste on a beer budget.
+And like most artists, he had a champagne taste on a beer budget.
 Maybe that’s why after I toured his two Taliesin homes I was pretty confused as to whether I liked him as a person or not.

 My sister also added a bunch of background to my ‘Frank Lloyd Wright the man’ knowledge as she told me more about the book Loving Frank which was about Mamah Borthwick Cheney, and her love affair with Wright.
-Mamah was a client of Wrights and both were married with kids when they fell in love, kicking off a string of events for both of the families that were shocking at the time (1903).
-In fact, his life story in some way feels extremely more modern than the early 1900’s; much like his architecture.
+Mamah was a client of the Wrights and both were married with kids when they fell in love, kicking off a string of events for both families that were shocking at the time (1903).
+In fact, his life story in some way feels extremely more modern than the early 1900s; much like his architecture.

 Touring Frank Lloyd Wright’s Homes and Properties

 Wright has two famous homes that he designed, built, and lived in for most of his life.
-One near his childhood home in Spring Green Wisconsin, and a winter home in the outskirts of Scottsdale Arizona.
+One near his childhood home in Spring Green Wisconsin, and a winter home on the outskirts of Scottsdale Arizona.
 These were not only his homes, but they were a ‘living studio’ to explore design concepts, structural assemblies, and materials.